Registration Review Process

 Consult with our Regulatory Partners

 In issuing draft ecological risk assessments for comment, EPA will consult informally with the National Marine Fisheries Service and the U.S Fish and Wildlife Service (the Services) about any potential risks from pesticide use to endangered species.
-Later, EPA will initiate formal consultation with the Services, as needed, when we complete final risk assessments and proposed registration review decisions.
+Later, EPA will initiate formal consultation with the Services, as needed, when the Agency completes final risk assessments and proposed registration review decisions.

 A registration review decision is EPA's determination whether a pesticide meets or does not meet the statutory standard for registration; that is, whether taking into account the labeling, composition and packaging of the product, the pesticide can perform its intended function without unreasonable adverse effects on human health or the environment.